Zinabuf/GCIM/README.md

 #### Genotype data
 The genetic data must be in **PLINK binary format**, comprising three files: `.bed`, `.bim`, and `.fam`.

 **DummyData.fam:** This is a file associated with the PLINK binary format file, which contains the following columns in order.
 The example dataset has 1,000 individuals.
-Note that the file has no column headings.
-This follows the PLINK .fam file format. family ID (FID) individual ID (IID) father's ID
+Please note that the file does not have column headings.
+This follows the PLINK .fam file format.

+family ID (FID)
+individual ID (IID)
+father's ID